marcoom/swarm-resume-refiner/README.md

 ### 2. Wait for the Agents to Complete
-The optimization process typically takes around 8 minutes.
+The optimization process typically takes around 8 minutes (bigger models tend to be slower).
 During this phase, the multi-agent system analyzes and transforms your resume.
 You can monitor real-time progress, including which agent is currently working, execution status, elapsed time, and detailed activity logs.

+Go grab a cup of coffee ☕

 ![User Interface](/media/ui-2-processing.png)